Skip to main content

 • For certain operators, such as "has a value", no value field will appear.

-• For string field types, when you select either the "is" or "is not" operator, the available attribute values appear as check boxes in the value field after a few seconds (a loader appears under the field while value loading is processing) and you can select multiple values.
+• For string field types, when you select either the "is" or "is not" operator, the available attribute values appear as check boxes in the value field after a few seconds (a loader appears under the field while value loading is processing), and you can select multiple values.

-• For the field types "numeric" and "integer", the range and average values for the field are displayed below the value field in the Segment Builder to give you insights into the values that field contains (during the calculation process, you'll see a spinner and the text "Range being calculated").
+• For the field types "numeric" and "integer", the range and average values for the field are displayed below the value field in the Segment Builder to give you insights into the values that the field contains (during the calculation process, you'll see a spinner and the text "Range being calculated").

 DCP-Build_a_Segment-range_calculation.png